-USE OF SYSTEM-OWNED VEHICLES

-System-owned vehicles will be checked out through SEPLSO's Administrative Office to employees only.
+SYSTEM-OWNED VEHICLES: Only SEOLS employees with a valid driver's license may drive system-owned vehicles.
 Trip logs shall be maintained showing the date, time, mileage, driver, and nature of the vehicle use.

 System-owned vehicles bear tax exempt tags; therefore, they are to be used for library business only.